copious-world/copious-transitions/README.md

 These are default instance classes each of which descends from a generalized class from the **lib** directory.
 If a configuration fails to introduce a class for a particular role, a default class will be used instead.
 The default classes do next to nothing but they are not necessarily noops.

-### 6. <u>local</u>

-## Setting up a web service

-## WebSockets

-The copious-transitions library will provide methods for initializing custom websocket servers.
-This library will only provide servers but will not provide clients.
-For backend communication, message relays and endpoints and pub/sub will be used with packets kept down to a minimal size.

-##Sesion Tokens

-Session tokens are isolared.

-LocalSessionTokens